winitzki/scall/tutorial/programming_dhall.md

 ```
 Then the last definition of `Tree` is equivalently written as `let Tree = LFixT F`.

-To see that this is the same Church encoding as before, we can express `LFixT` through `LFix`:
+To see that this is similar to the Church encoding we used before, we can express `LFixT` through `LFix`:

 ```dhall
 let LFixT : (Type → Type → Type) → Type → Type